FarronF/limerick-council-meetings/meetings/2018/12/18-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale JPC Subcommittee - 8th November 2018.md

 presence of Gardaí in the town.
 As a result, this year there will be an emphasis on Gardaí

+patrolling the streets as well as using motorbikes and pedal bikes.
+---
-patrolling the streets as well as using motorbikes and pedal bikes.--- Superintendent Deasy went on to say the Gardaí have visited schools in the area to discuss
+Superintendent Deasy went on to say the Gardaí have visited schools in the area to discuss

 antisocial behaviour and the dangers of underage driving.
 Local businesses and publicans